 This diagram defines how document tags are applied in near real-time:

-NOTE: Once active, this policy also blocks access to external users on a folder having one or more files with a given document tag either directly in that folder or in any of the subfolders (at any level).
+NOTE: Once active, this policy also blocks access to external users on a folder having one or more files with a given document classification either directly in that folder or in any of the subfolders (at any level).

 Enable Synchronous Events in the SharePoint Add-in/App